-You can cause the drive light on a SCSI device to flash by clicking it's corresponding number in the ID column.
+You can cause the drive light on a SCSI device to flash by clicking its corresponding number in the ID column.
 This makes it easier to determine which physical disk is at a particular SCSI ID.

 SCSIProbe was originally written as a Macintosh control panel, and some features of this port are available in the BeOS version but not recommended: The Update button changes to Reset if you hold down the Option key, but clicking Reset resets the SCSI bus, which will likely crash the BeOS.
-In addition, only the BeBox SCSI bus appears if you press the ID column title.